 Along with a short period of production, the uncharacteristic green bezel helps set the “Kermit” Submariner apart and increases its overall desirability and collectability.

 In many ways, all roads lead to this.
 Fans quickly tire of wearing the same watch everyone else has, and so finding something that sets them apart becomes the overriding goal.

-As it was not a standard configuration available in the regular Rolex catalog, the “Blueberry” GMT-Master is now one of the most desirable and collectable watches out there.
+As it was not a standard configuration available in the regular Rolex catalog, the “Blueberry” GMT-Master is now one of the most desirable and collectible watches out there.

 Or it could be a special edition of a well-known name, although it does actually have to be special.
-Omega are apparently sticking to their ‘one limited edition per week’ policy for the Speedmaster, with “limited” sometimes meaning several thousand units.
-As such, very few of the more modern ones go on to become collectable.
+Omega is apparently sticking to their ‘one limited edition per week’ policy for the Speedmaster, with “limited” sometimes meaning several thousand units.
+As such, very few of the more modern ones go on to become collectible.
 However, there are exceptions.

 The 2015 Snoopy Speedy we covered on Bob’s blog recently, the one made to commemorate the success/failure of the Apollo 13 mission and Omega receiving NASA’s most prestigious award, is currently performing extremely well.
 With 1,970 pieces being made, it does indeed stretch the term ‘limited’ a little, but there’s no arguing with the market.
 Originally retailing at around $6,000 four years ago, you’ll be lucky to find one for less than $20,000 today.
 That, of course, falls into our ‘Distinguishing Features’ set as well, not just for the cartoon beagle on the sub counter, but also for the fact it has a white dial, something that Omega pulls out of the hat only rarely.

 While not all limited edition Omega Speedmasters end up appreciating, this Snoopy Speedmaster falls into the “collectible watches” camp and now sells for more than its original retail price on the pre-owned market (Image: Omega).